khalid-tamine/StPrf-FlaskAPI-Datascience/README.md

-# Data Science Student Performance Estimator: Project Overview
+# DataScience Student Performance Estimator: Project Overview
 * Created a tool that estimates the final grade of a student to help the school to predict the perfomance of their students and use it in various ways.
 * Engineered features from data imported in a csv file.
 * Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.